janusqa/DjangoStore/README.md

   - 2. create custom permission class that retuns that returns true for any user who has this permission assigned via admin ui
   - 3. assign this permission to users in Admin UI
   - 4. apply this permission to the ViewSet via permission_classes OR get_permissions method

+### Signals
+- Notifications fired at differen times.
+We can listen for them and do something.
+See signals.py in store app.
+We will create a signal that listens for the creation of a user, and respond by creating a customer profile for this newly created user.
+  - pre_save - fired before a model is saved
+  - post_save - fire after a model is saved
+  - pre_delete - fired before a model is deleted
+  - post_delete - fired after a model is deleted
+- To register a receiver in signals.py you should override the ready method in apps.py.
+See apps.py in the store App.
+The ready method is called when the store app is initialized or "ready" there we import signals.py